- Ultrasound Therapy

 - Has no effect on heart rate or blood pressure

-- Injured tissues are regenerate faster which means a faster healing
+- Injured tissues are regenerated faster which means a faster healing

 - Increases oxygen use by all cells in the areas treated